 You have a built-in community that enhances academic performance and social success.
 You’ll make lifelong friends, find study partners, develop tolerance and fine-tune your interpersonal skills.

 Residents belong to the largest student club on campus, the Organization of Residence Students (ORS), which provides support and plans fun activities for residents.
 Each section in our single student residences has at least one Residence Assistant (RA) — first-year residences have two — who upholds and enforces the policies in the Residence Community Handbook, coordinates fun social events (think Residence Wars), educational opportunities and everyday interactions like section dinners.
-Don’t think of your RA as mom or dad: an RA is more like a cool older brother or sister looking out for you.
-Our Residence Assistants are trained in emergency response, standard first aid, and mental health first aid not because you’ll need it, just because we like to be prepared.
+Our Residence Assistants are trained in emergency response, standard first aid, and mental health first aid.